 The urn and plaque, together with documenting photographs of the cremation constitute Baldessari’s Cremation Project, 1970.
 The previous year, the artist had written of this project as an act to,

 …rid my life of accumulated art….It is a reductive, recycling piece.
 I consider all these paintings a body of work in the real sense of the word.
 Will I save my life by losing it?
 Will a Phoenix arise from the ashes?
 Will the paintings having become dust become materials again?
-I don’t know, but I feel better.1
+I don’t know, but I feel better.

 In Cremation Project, Baldessari defined the clearest possible demarcation between his early and mature work.
 By sacrificing his early paintings, by burning them, he emphasized their physicality.
 They existed as a thing in the world that could be destroyed.
 But he shifts our frame of reference from the physical, the material, by creating a work of art that relied on the physical artifact, the ashes and urn, only as a way to draw the viewer to the larger conceptual issues—including the construction of a division in his career.

-With the Cremation Project, John Baldessari staked his place in the highly intellectualized space of 1960s and 70s conceptual art practice.
+With the Cremation Project, John Baldessari staked his place in the highly intellectualized space of the 1960s and 70s conceptual art practice.
 By 1970, Conceptual art had established a place for itself in the art world.
 The stark machined repetitions created by the artist Donald Judd and the grids painted by Agnes Martin laid the groundwork for artists like Sol Lewitt who created written instructions for lines drawn with mathematical precision onto a wall to create dazzling geometries.
 Lewitt had created conceptual works of art that asked the Platonic question, where is the art itself actually located?
 Does it exist as the completed drawing on the wall?
 Does it exist in the originary act of writing the instructions?
 Is the art embedded in the performance of the work when assistants do the drawing?
 What happens when the wall drawing is painted over and is remade somewhere else?
 This was the world of ideas into which Baldessari entered.

 In Baldessari’s art, words, photographs and paint offer visual statements that are so flat, so bald-faced in their directness and sincerity that they become ironic visual statements aimed at the very definition of what art is.
 And because these statements are on canvas or within a galley context, they challenge the most sacred theories of modern art, what the artist calls “received wisdom.”

 Baldessari’s word paintings of the late 1960s and early 1970s are a case in point.
-Many were hand-lettered onto stretched canvas by sign painters that Baldessari had hired to render statements that that he had not even written but had only read.
-These are often statements that naively set out define the most elusive of questions that confront artists.
+Many were hand-lettered onto stretched canvas by sign painters that Baldessari had hired to render statements that he had not even written but had only read.
+These are often statements that naively set out to define the most elusive of questions that confront artists.
 And they are rendered in the clearest most direct lettering possible, the lettering found on a sign, the most earnest typography that directs and informs in the most straightforward manner possible.
 We cannot help but trust what these sign paintings tell us, even when Baldessari’s word paintings offer audaciously innocent solutions to the complex theory-soaked issues that define modernism.

 Works of art such as What is Painting, 1966–68, Everything is purged from this painting but art, no ideas have entered this work, 1966–68 and Composing on a Canvas, 1966–68 are brilliantly ambitious.
 They layer the false objectivity of didactic grammar and clear careful hand lettering over impossibly trite yet seductive solutions at the very core of art’s definition.